jcorporation/myMPD/docs/references/pictures.md

 In the [contrib/scripts/](https://github.com/jcorporation/myMPD/tree/master/contrib/scripts) folder is a script to maintain albumart.
 This script downloads albumart from [coverartarchive.org](https://coverartarchive.org/).

 - Works only for ID3v2 tagged MP3 files with the MusicBrainz Album Id
-- Customize the image sizes and names in the script header
+- Optionally: Customize the image sizes and names in the script header
 - Run `./albumart.sh download <music directory>` to download the albumart
 - Run `./albumart.sh resize <music directory>` to resize the albumart and create thumbnails
 - Run `./albumart.sh check <music directory>` to check the albumart sizes